binarygeek119/open-channel-logos/README.md

 # pseudotv-open-channel-logos
 this repository is for open free to use channel logos.

-all logos in here must not contain any copyrighted © or Trade Mark ™ content.
+all logos in here must not be copyrighted © or Trade Mark ™ content. so no a&e abc fox logos anything made by you. i will allow anything but XXX logos and real channels.

 if you supply a logo to the repository you are giveing up all right to it it will become open source or free to use.